julianlk522/FITM/README.md

 -Strip spaces from tag start/end
 -Fix links endpoints in frontend
--Quick link to existing link if attempting to submit duplicate -Remove link to Auto Summary map on summaries page -Home page pagination
+-Quick link to existing link if attempting to submit duplicate -Home page pagination

 ### Code Quality